 The breaking news in 1977 was that a new company in California were making computer kits for hobbyists, it was called The Apple Computer Company, and they were going to be a huge hit.

-Sheila Clarke, writing for a small magazine called Kilobaud, was the first ever person to write about an Apple Computer, and since then, the tech world has never been the same.
+Sheila Clarke, writing for a magazine called Kilobaud, was the first ever person to write about an Apple Computer, and since then, the tech world has never been the same.
 Check out the article below and head here for the full thing.

 Here's what she told Business Insider about the surreal experience:

 "My interview with the two Steves took place while they were still in the folks' garage, I flew up from LA, and the two Steves picked me up in a red Chevy Luv Truck, tossed my suitcase in the back, and put me between them in the front seat.
 We went someplace for lunch, and talked about their plans.